 By the late 1970s, FSU's campus, like the rest of country, had become more educated about Indians in general and the Florida Seminoles in particular.
 Along with this new understanding came major changes in the university's mascots.
 It became very important to portray the university's namesake with dignity and honor, and to do it with the graces of the Florida Seminole tribe.
 This attitude culminated in a mutual respect between the two institutions, and further tied their futures to one another.

 Osceola and Renegade

 In 1978, FSU embarked upon a new tradition — one that had the full endorsement of the Seminole Tribe of Florida.
 A Seminole warrior riding a horse, to become known as Osceola and Renegade, was introduced at FSU home football games, and soon became one of the most enduring and beloved symbols of the university.

 In the early 1990s, activists began to show up at FSU football games to protest the use of the Seminole name.
 Blistering speeches were given.
 Several times, the debate became heated.
 An Oklahoma Seminole Indian, Mike Haney, began to make frequent statements threatening to file human-rights complaints against FSU if it did not discontinue the use of the Seminole name and imagery.
 Throughout these attacks, the Seminole Tribe of Florida remained supportive of FSU and its use of the Seminole name and images.
 Later, Chief Jerry Haney of the Seminole Nation of Oklahoma added his support to FSU as well.

-For more than 30 years, FSU has worked closely with the Seminole Tribe of Florida to ensure the dignity and propriety of the various Seminole symbols used by the university.
+For more than seven decades, FSU has worked closely with the Seminole Tribe of Florida to ensure the dignity and propriety of the various Seminole symbols used by the university.
 The university's goal is to be a model community that treats all cultures with dignity while celebrating diversity.